ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    * Obtain feedback from users regarding the start page.
    * Create UI wireframe and obtain user feedback.
    * Create and circulate questionnaire regarding UI wireframe.
-   * Start building back-end.
+   * Start building docker image.
    * Build basic versions of games and obtain user feedback.
-   * Create a user login.
+   * Create user login and signup components.
    * Continue with documentation with a focus on Sprints and project management.
    * Convert Entity Relationship Diagram (ERD) to Unified Modelling Language (UML) diagram for data model
    * Design API.